-Close to Luxembourg Gardens, Le Pantheon stands at the heart of Paris left bank, the lively and intellectual Paris student district animated by the Sorbonne University, the College de France and famous high schools.
+Close to Luxembourg Gardens, Le Pantheon stands at the heart of left bank Paris, the lively and intellectual Paris student district animated by the Sorbonne University, the College de France and famous high schools.
 The massive 83 meter high Dome of Le Pantheon towers above the top of 61 meter high Sainte Genevieve hill on the left bank.

 Le Pantheon was built as a church between 1764 and 1790 to replace the illustrious 11th century Church of Sainte Genevieve Abbey (picture).
 Sainte Genevieve Abbey was founded in 507 by King Clovis, the first french christian King, to house his tomb.
 Sainte Genevieve (picture), the patron saint of Paris, was buried there in 512.

 The relics of Sainte Genevieve (picture) are now housed in the close by Saint Etienne du Mont Church.